-Any student or who believes he or she has been harassed, assaulted, stalked or experienced sexual violence in anyway by an employee, student, vendor, visitor or any agent of the college should promptly report the fact incident or incidents and the names of the individuals involved to campus safety, the dean of student life, the director of human resources or to local law enforcement.
-The dean of student life may be reached at (573) 288-6334 and the director of human resources may be reached at (573) 288-6493.
+Any student who believes he or she has been harassed, assaulted, stalked, or experienced sexual violence in any way by an employee, student, vendor, visitor, or any agent of the College should promptly report the incident or incidents and the names of the individuals involved to any faculty or staff, the Title IX Coordinator, Campus Safety, the Dean of Student Life, the Executive Director of Human Resources, and/or to local law enforcement.
+You may contact the Title IX Coordinator at (573) 288-6453 or at cerickson@culver.edu.
 Campus Safety may be reached at (573) 288-6300.
-You may also contact the Title IX Coordinator at (573) 288-6421.
-In the event of an emergency local law enforcement should be contacted by dialing 911 in addition to contacting Campus Safety.
+The Dean of Student Life may be reached at (573) 288-6334 or at twilliams@culver.edu, and the Executive Director of Human Resources may be reached at (573) 288-6493 or at abaker@culver.edu.
+In the event of an emergency, local law enforcement should be contacted by dialing 911 in addition to contacting Campus Safety.
 All full-time employees are considered mandated reporters ("Responsible Employees") (except the Licensed Counselor and Chaplain) and are required to report all forms of sexual harassment or sexual misconduct.